Does Dehydrating Food Destroy Nutrients?

 Don’t allow the above information regarding the loss of some vitamins to deter you from dehydrating food.
 What we are trying to achieve is having enough food in your pantry.

 When the “stuff” hits the fan, there’s nothing worse than rushing out to your grocery store to stock up, only to be greeted by empty shelves.
-Get ahead of the game by keeping your food pantry full, whatever the reason or season (as my site slogan goes).
+Get ahead of the game by keeping your food pantry full, whatever the reason or season (as my website slogan says).

 Did you know, when natural disasters hit (earthquakes, hurricanes, etc.) the average family has only enough food in their refrigerator and pantry to last for 3 days... that's only nine meals?
 Don't let this happen to your family.